jamarphi/pen_engine/ext/platforms/mac_ios/README.md

 - AppKit

-After that, right click on your project in the project explorer and add pen_engine to both targets, this should automatically populate Build Phases -> Compile Sources.
+After that, right click on your project in the project explorer and add pen_engine to both targets, make sure that copy files as needed and create groups are both selected, this may duplicate pen_engine so remove the first one and rename the linked one to pen_engine, this should automatically populate Build Phases -> Compile Sources for both targets.

+In the Mac build target remove the ios directory mac_ios_view_controller.mm, and remove the mac directory one from the ios target.

-In Build Phases -> Copy Bundle Resources for both targets make sure to remove any android resources in there that may have been copied.
-Also remove the Info.plist file from there if it is copied over.
-If any errors are encountered from the copy bundle section then remove those files as well.
+In Build Phases -> Copy Bundle Resources for both targets remove everything except the bitmap.png in pen_engine/res/textures/fonts and the respective storyboards for each target.

+In Build Settings -> Packaging, set the Info.plist File entry for the mac target to
+$(PROJECT_DIR)/your project folder/pen_engine/ext/platforms/mac_ios/mac/Info.plist,
+and the ios target entry to $(PROJECT_DIR)/your project folder/pen_engine/ext/platforms/mac_ios/ios/Info.plist

 In Build Settings -> C++ Language Dialect, make sure it is C++17.